jjedele/tf-decode-mp3/README.md

 The `decode_mp3` function has two additional parameters:

 * `desired_channels`: Fix how many channels are returned.
-If the file contains more, only the first will be used.
-If the file contains less, they will be duplicated.
+If the file contains more, only the first is returned.
+If the file contains less, they are duplicated.
 * `desired_samples`: Fix how many samples are returned per channel.
 If the file contains more, the surplus is thrown away.
-If the file contains less, it will be padded with 0s on the right.
+If the file contains less, they are padded on the right with 0s.

 ## Acknowledgements